 Cornhuskers who want to file their Nebraska state income tax return for free can do so through the Nebraska Department of Revenue’s NebFile program.
 After verifying eligibility, the tool prompts users to create an account in order to complete and e-file their tax returns through the system.

 The New Jersey Department of the Treasury, Division of Taxation, provides NJWebFile, where qualifying taxpayers can e-file their state taxes for free.
 There are limitations on who can use NJWebFile, so New Jersey taxpayers should check their eligibility.

 The Garden State also offers NJ Fill’nFile for taxpayers who know how to complete their tax returns on their own.
 The fillable form doesn’t prompt users or include instructions on what information to enter on each line.
 The completed forms can be printed and mailed or e-filed for free.

 The New York State Department of Taxation and Finance partners with the Free File Alliance to provide free filing to taxpayers who meet certain qualifications.
-Empire State taxpayers may be able to file for free with Credit Karma Tax®, which is among the state’s approved commercial software providers.

 North Carolinians can’t file their state tax returns for free through the North Carolina Department of Revenue website.
 But they may be able to do so through NCfreefile, provided they meet eligibility requirements.